dcbishop/py-shell-alias/README.md

 aliasdb.py
 ----------

-Keeps a persistant list of alias command for the shell in either YAML or JSON format.
+Keeps a persistent list of alias command for the shell in either YAML or JSON format.

 Requires Python 3, docopt and pyyaml:
     % python -m ensurepip --upgrade